-The heavy bit - malpractice
+The heavy bit - misconduct

-Malpractice is the use of unfair means to influence the outcome of a FISC test.
-'Unfair means' include any form of cheating such as use of not allowed equipment (e.g. mobile phone), collusion, impersonation, deliberately running over time in the field test.
+Misconduct is the use of unfair means to influence the outcome of a FISC test.
+'Unfair means' include any form of cheating such as use of not allowed equipment (e.g. mobile phone), collusion (e.g. discussing samples or identifications with other candidates during the FISC), impersonation, deliberately running over time in the field test.
+The FISC operates under exam conditions and any communication with other candidates during the tests should be avoided.
 Anyone found cheating in a FISC will be disqualified.
-If you have concerns about malpractice, please contact fisc@bsbi.org.
+If you have concerns about misconduct, please contact fisc@bsbi.org.